-Other equity of £13 million (2022: £5 million) consists of a capital contribution in respect of recharges relating to equity compensation plans.
+Other equity of £21 million (2023: £13 million) consists of a capital contributions in respect of recharges relating to equity compensation plans.
 The corresponding charge to the income statement for the plan has been included within cost of sales.

 12. Retained earnings